-For example, the current plan for the full electrification of Portuguese rail network will decrease arrows and human intervention (consequently more safe and secure).
+For example the plan for electrification of networks will decrease arrows and human intervention (consequently more safe).
 We need to ensure stability in the future, regardless which government is in place.

-Finally, European projects in signalling, telecom, safety and security must support continues innovations and most of all helping the implementation of those in a compressive and coherent way."
+Finally, European projects in signalling, telecom, safety and security must be developped."